UNSAT Solver Synthesis via Monte Carlo Forest Search: Results

-\shortver{ \paragraph{Results}} We evaluated how much more quickly we could find good policies using Knuth samples.
-Each $\depth$-bounded Knuth sample is in expectation $2^\depth$ cheaper than evaluating the full proof tree.
-We hoped that we would need much fewer than $2^\depth$ samples to distinguish between good and bad policies, allowing us to more quickly move to better parts of the policy space.
-Figure \ref{fig:knuth_convergence} shows average tree size over time of Knuth Synthesis relative to evaluating the full proof tree at every lookahead for our three training benchmarks.
-We normalized tree size across instances by the per-instance minimum and maximum tree size every observed.
+We evaluated how much quicker we could find good policies using Knuth samples.
+Each $\depth$-bounded Knuth sample is in expectation $2^\depth$ cheaper than evaluating the full proof tree but the variance of the estimates can be high for unbalanced proof trees.
+We hoped variance would be sufficiently small that we would need much fewer than $2^\depth$ samples to distinguish between good and bad policies, allowing us to more quickly move to better parts of the policy space.
+Figure \ref{fig:knuth_convergence} shows average tree size over time comparing Knuth Synthesis to full-tree evaluation for our three training benchmarks.
+We normalized tree size across instances by the per-instance minimum and maximum tree size ever observed.
 In all cases, there was a clear efficiency improvement using Knuth samples.
 On \texttt{R3SAT} and \texttt{sgen}, Knuth sampling reached a given tree size approximately an order of magnitude more quickly.
-The improvement on \texttt{satfc} was substantial but not as pronounced.
+The improvement on \texttt{satfc} was substantial but not as pronounced; we hypothesized this was because the \texttt{satfc} proof trees tended to be less balanced, which resulted in higher-variance Knuth estimates.